fkhadra/sniphpet.github.io/_posts/2016-06-22-React-Contexify.md

 Hello everyone, I released react-contexify.
 It allow you to add a context menu to your component.

-You can find all the details [here](https://sniphpet.github.io/react-contexify).
+You can find all the details at <a href="https://sniphpet.github.io/react-contexify" target="_blank">react-contexify</a>

 Hope you enjoy it.
 I'm waiting for your feedback.